Saint Paul Urban Tennis new facility rendering

 Advancing Youth

 Over our 32-year history, Saint Paul Urban Tennis has touched the lives of more than 75,000 Saint Paul youth and their families.
-Today, we work with more than 2,000 youth ages five to 18 annually, but with our growth comes new necessities – we've outgrown our current space and as a result, are launching the Advantage Youth Campaign to build the new East Side Youth Development & Tennis Center.
+Today, we work with more than 2,000 youth ages five to 18 annually, but with our growth comes new necessities – we've outgrown our current space and as a result, are launching the Advantage Youth Campaign to build the new East Side Youth Leadership & Tennis Center.
 This will be a $25 million project, funded by a mix of public and private sources, including SPUT’s existing equity, allocations from the state, capital campaign fundraising, state cash appropriation, tax credits and city funding.

 Make a Difference Today